myJSStack/js-pocket-reference/chapter2/content.md

 - All global variable are property of the global object,

 ### Type Conversion
-- JS converts everything to something it is expected to see!
+- JS converts everything to something it is expected to see! (:sweat_smile: OMG!)
 ```
 Some examples:
 10 + " objects" // => "10 objects".
 10 -> string